OW-HGR/Debt-and-investment-quarterly/README.md

 The workflow is broken up into thematic modules that should be run in order.
 If you just want the final output table, clone this project to your computer, get the data, open the script called `00 Wrapper`, and set your file path for your project folder and your output folder.
 If you then run `00 Wrapper` it will work through each module in order and save the output in the specified folder.

 ## Applying the approach to data
 The approach can be applied to lots of different publications.
-Here, it is applied to the MCHLG debt and investment series, available in the original form [here.](https://www.gov.uk/government/statistical-data-sets/live-tables-on-local-government-finance) This series gives the amount of debt each LA holds from various categories of lender (PWLB, banks, bonds etc), and their investments by category of investment.
+Here, it is applied to the MCHLG debt and investment series, available in the original published form [on GOV.UK.](https://www.gov.uk/government/statistical-data-sets/live-tables-on-local-government-finance)

+This series gives the amount of debt each LA holds from various categories of lender (PWLB, banks, bonds etc), and their investments by category of investment.
 * Figures are for the stock at the end of the observation period rather than the flow within the period.
 * The geographic  scope is England, Scotland, Wales, and NI.
 * The series is annual from 2008-09 to 2015-16, and then quarterly from Q3 2016-17.
-The publication gives the last few quarters and the last few years.
+* The publication gives the last few quarters and the last few years.
 This means older data is removed from GOV.UK.
 MHCLG can supply older publications.

 The publications used here are:
 * `Borrowing_and_Investment_Live_Table_Q3_2016_17 Lockdown.xlsx` for year-end totals for 2008-09 to 2015-16 inclusive, and for Q3 2016-17